-- 5. Click the Mark In button. - The Mark In and Mark Out buttons are displayed under a Log button when the Catalyst Prepare window is too narrow to display the full toolbar. - 6.
-Click the trackbar below the transport controls to set the play position indicator. - 7.
-Click the Mark Out button.
+- 5. Click the Mark In button.

+- 6. Click the trackbar below the transport controls to set the play position indicator.

+- 7. Click the Mark Out button.

 When you click the Play button, playback will start from the playback position indicator and continue until the Mark Out position or the end of the file.